dmranck/ticketutil/docs/servicenow.md

 ### get_ticket_content(self, ticket_id) <a name="content"></a>

-Retrieves ticket content inside a dictionary.
+Retrieves ticket content as a dictionary.
 Optional parameter ticket_id specifies which ticket should be retrieved this way.
 If not used, method calls for ticket_id provided by ServiceNowTicket constructor (or create method).